-B1.1 STORAGE SECURITY
+B1 STORAGE SECURITY

 When reviewing the security at a storage facility, it is always best to start with an assessment of the security risks present.
 Once these risks are assessed, it is recommended that a facility develop a multilevel security response plan for the facility.
-This multilevel plan will feature several "layers" of security that must be breached in order to gain access to the ammonium nitrate storage area.
-An example of a multilevel plan would be the installation of security lighting that is motion activated as the first level and locks on all doors/bin gates as a second level.
-Best practices in security have always shown a multilevel approach to be very effective in deterring theft.
+This multi-level plan will feature several "layers" of security that must be breached in order to gain access to the CAN storage area.
+An example of a multi-level plan would be the installation of security lighting that is motion activated as the first level and locks on all doors/bin gates as a second level.
+Best practices in security have always shown a multi-level approach to be very effective in deterring theft.
 Remember, that the key issue is to put enough security measures in place that provide notification of potential theft (i.e. lighting, alarms, etc.) or barriers to entry (i.e. fences, locks, etc.) that increase the risk of detection for criminals.

 Given enough time and resources, criminals can gain access to most buildings.
-However, thefts of ammonium nitrate usually occur very opportunistically in short periods of time to avoid detection.
-Putting measures in place that increase the effort required to take ammonium nitrate will usually deter most criminals.
+However, thefts usually occur very opportunistically in short periods of time to avoid detection.
+Putting measures in place that increase the effort required to take CAN will usually deter most criminals.